Aarthi18/INFM600--InformationOrganization/README.md

 <p>
 	The new datset " Library - Elementary Schools.csv " is created by joining the focal dataset (Libraries.csv) and Elementary_School_Districts.csv.
-By analysing this dataset we can answer the following question:<i> Determine the count of elementary and private schools in the of the libraries in Howard County.</i> The results can be best visualized using a pie chart.
+By analysing this dataset we can answer the following question:<i> <em> Determine the count of elementary and private schools in the of the libraries in Howard County.</em> </i> The results can be best visualized using a pie chart.
 	The pie chart will represent percentage of elementary schools around every library in Howard County.
 	The result will help us determine the total number of schools in the vicinity of the libraries which will help the libraries